desiredpersona/blog/src/posts/2016-04-19-install-jekyll-on-macos.md

 ---
-title: Install Jekyll on macOS Mojave
+title: Install Jekyll on macOS
-description: Learn how to install Jekyll static site generator on macOS Mojave using Homebrew.
+description: Learn how to install Jekyll static site generator on macOS using Homebrew.
 date: 2016-04-19T22:00:00Z
 lastModified: 2019-03-22T16:15:00Z
 tags: